htcondor/htcondor/docs/man-pages/condor_watch_q.rst

  **-color/-no-color**
     Enable/disable colored output.
-    Enabled by default if connected to a tty and not on Windows.
+    Enabled by default if connected to a tty.
-    (**condor_watch_q** does not currently support colored output on Windows).
+    Disabled on Windows if colorama is not available (https://pypi.org/project/colorama/).

  **-refresh/-no-refresh**
     Enable/disable refreshing output.